 - Branded keywords include company names (e.g., Amazon, Target).

-- Long-tail keywords cover keywords that consist of more than 3-4 words (e.g., “Nike running shoes for marathon”).
-They are typically highly transactional meaning they have higher conversion rates than the other keyword types.
+- Long-tail keywords cover keywords that consist of more than 3-4 words (e.g., “Nike running shoes for a marathon”).
+They are typically highly transactional, meaning they have higher conversion rates than the other keyword types.

 - Informational keywords cover keywords where people are simply looking for information.
 This can be anything from “Sears store directions” to “how to get rid of a wart.”
 You would rarely use info-keywords for Google Ads.